secutils-dev/secutils-docs/docs/guides/digital_certificates.md

 </tbody>
 </table>

-7. Click on the **Save** button to save the responder
+9. Click on the **Save** button to save the responder
-8. Once the responder is set up, it will appear in the responders grid along with its unique URL
+10. Once the responder is set up, it will appear in the responders grid along with its unique URL
-9. Click on the responder's URL and observe that it renders a JSON Web Key (JWK) derived from your ECDSA key template
+11. Click on the responder's URL, upload the `jwk.p8` file downloaded at the step 6, and observe that it renders a JSON Web Key (JWK) derived from your ECDSA key

 Watch the video demo below to see all the steps mentioned earlier in action: